About York Gin Grey Lady

 Our London Dry gin is distilled with Earl Grey tea, extra lemon and orange.
 Then it is infused with blue pea flower, giving it a ghostly blue-grey hue.
 Delightfully subtle citrus complements the delicate shade of the gin.

-Winner of Silver medals at the prestigious International Wine & Spirit Competition 2020 and New York International Spirits Competition 2021.
+Winner of Silver medals at the prestigious International Wine & Spirit Competition, New York International Spirits Competition and Spirits Business Gin Masters.